OpenTranslationBible/open-bible/en-GB/32.Jonah/md/jonah-01.md

 ## Jonah 1:16

-Then the men greatly feared the Lord, and they offered a sacrifice to the Lord and made vows.
+Then the men were filled with a profound reverence for the Lord, and they offered a sacrifice to Him and made vows.

 ## Jonah 1:17